DiamondLightSource/volume-segmantics/README.md

 ```

 The input data will be segmented using the input model following the settings specified in `volseg-settings/2d_model_predict_settings.yaml`.
 An HDF5 file containing the segmented volume will be saved to your working directory.

+## Using the API

+You can use the functionality of the package in your own program via the API, this is [documented here](https://diamondlightsource.github.io/volume-segmantics/).
+This interface is the one used by [SuRVoS2](https://github.com/DiamondLightSource/SuRVoS2), a client/server GUI application that allows fast annotation and segmentation of volumetric data.